PaulDuvall/aws-compliance-workshop/lesson0-setup/README.md

 ## Create a Lambda Function

 Create a new [Lambda Function](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions) and paste the following Node.js code below and save the function.
+Name the function `pmd-s3-bucket-public-write-prohibited-remediation`

 ```
 var AWS = require('aws-sdk');